Renia274/User-Management-with-Vue3/README.md

 The homepage contains a menu with the following options:

-- **Registerr**: Navigates to the page where a new user can be registered.
+- **Register**: Navigates to the page where a new user can be registered.
 - **Users**: Navigates to the page where all users are displayed.

 ### Register New User